publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch73/schIII/ptA/m__us_usc_t22_s6441.md

                 (i) to oppose violations of religious freedom that are or have been engaged in or tolerated by the governments of foreign countries; and

-                (ii) to promote the right to freedom of religion in those countries through the actions described in subsection (b) of this section.
+                (ii) to promote the right to freedom of religion in those countries through the actions described in subsection (b).

             (B) __Requirement of Presidential action__

-                For each foreign country the government of which engages in or tolerates violations of religious freedom, the President shall oppose such violations and promote the right to freedom of religion in that country through the actions described in subsection (b) of this section.
+                For each foreign country the government of which engages in or tolerates violations of religious freedom, the President shall oppose such violations and promote the right to freedom of religion in that country through the actions described in subsection (b).

         (2) __Basis of actions__